-Powerscourt House & Gardens is currently open.
+Powerscourt House & Gardens reopened on May 18th.
 For the most up to date information regarding their Covid-19 policies click here.

 Powerscourt Estate is located in County Wicklow, only 30 minutes from Dublin.

 This has been a strategic site for generations, and saw the first version of Powerscourt House built in the 13th century as a medieval castle.

 In the 17th century both the castle and 40,000 acres of land were given to the 1st viscount of Powerscourt, Richard Wingfield.
 The Wingfield family resided in the Estate for over 350 years.

 In the 18th century the medieval castle was rebuilt into a 68 room mansion, and it became known as Powerscourt House.
 The gardens were also added at the same time the mansion was rebuilt, creating the perfectly landscape image we all know.